hengliyin/blog/docs/blog/devops-performance.md

     new UglifyJsPlugin({
       cache: true,
       parallel: true,
-      sourceMap: true // set to true if you want JS source maps }),
+      sourceMap: true, // set to true if you want JS source maps }),
-    ...Plugins
+    ...Plugins,
   ];
 }
 ```